-For FY2023, the Group's net cash inflow from operating activities amounted to approximately RMB897.6 million, as compared to approximately RMB449.3 million in FY2022.
-Such improvement in the Group's cash inflow was mainly due to the increase of the Group's gross profit as discussed above.
+For FY2024, the Group's net cash inflow from operating activities amounted to approximately RMB826.9 million, as compared to approximately RMB897.6 million in FY2023.
+Such decrease in the Group's operating cash inflow was mainly due to the additional withholding tax paid for the distributions from our subsidiaries in China.

-As at 31 December 2023, the Group had interest-bearing bank borrowings of RMB70.5 million, and the gearing ratio, being total bank borrowings divided by total equity, was 2.0% (31 December 2022: 5.0%).
+As at 31 December 2024, the Group had an interest-bearing bank borrowing of RMB52.9 million, and the gearing ratio, being total bank borrowings divided by total equity, was 1.5% (31 December 2023: 2.0%).